Frequently Asked Questions about AST

 Does AST have programs for lay people?

-AST offers three Diploma programs for lay people.
+AST offers two Diploma programs for lay people.
 You do not need to have a university degree to enroll in any of our diploma programs.

 Does AST offer Continuing Education opportunities?

 Yes.
 Graduates of our School and any other theological school are welcome to take courses offered at AST.
 AST also offers courses in the summer and on the Internet and these along with the residential courses are open to qualified participants.
 The School also welcomes everyone to attend the lecture series held throughout the year.
 We attempt to bring in the best speakers we can for these series.
 Check the website for up to date Continuing Education opportunities.

 I have a science degree.
 Can I study at AST?

 I studied religion in university, will study at AST be worth it?

 This will depend on what areas you studied.
 Generally, a religious studies degree is not a theology degree.
 Religious studies can explore areas that you will not have time to do in theology school.
 World Religions, Philosophy of Religion, Religion and Society are important areas of study prior to theology.
 You should also take courses on literature and psychology and philosophy when you can.
 Writing and reading/research skills are very important for the study of theology too.

 Can I study at AST without a university degree?

 Although AST is a graduate school we do accept people without a previous university degree.
 If you believe that you have enough life experience and educational training which usually includes some university level courses you may be eligible to complete a Prior Learning Portfolio.
 A PLP is used to demonstrate that through a combination of university courses and life experience you have achieved comparable training and experience which prepares you for graduate theological education.
 For more information on the PLP process at AST please contact the academic office or view our Prior Learning Portfolio Guide 2021